PC Won't Turn on All of A Sudden | Get 7 Reliable Ways to Fix Computer Won't Turn On - Qiling

 boot from usb

-If you can run the computer with a USB drive, it can be an excellent option to run your antivirus software.
-This will ensure that you have removed any of the viruses or malware, and once that is done, you can try running your computer in a normal way.
+If your computer can run with a USB drive, using it to run antivirus software is a great option.
+This will help remove any viruses or malware, and once that's done, you can try running your computer normally.

 Fix 7 - Check your Monitor and Hardware Connection (Graphic Card, RAM...)